engineervix/ten-lists/README.md

 ### Prerequisites / Assumptions

-* Python must be installed on your computer and [added to the PATH](http://superuser.com/questions/143119/how-to-add-python-to-the-windows-path) (the script has been tested on GNU/Linux<sup>[1](#footnote1)</sup> running Python ~2.7~ 3.6 / 3.7.
+* Python must be installed on your computer and [added to the PATH](http://superuser.com/questions/143119/how-to-add-python-to-the-windows-path) (the script has been tested on GNU/Linux and Windows<sup>[1](#footnote1)</sup> running Python ~2.7~ 3.6 / 3.7.
 I have since moved to python3.
 If you are still using python2, you need to [switch to python3](https://docs.python-guide.org/starting/which-python/#recommendations)!).

 * Install the dependencies: